Ankit-Jadhav/Cypress-demo/README.md

 # Cypress-demo
-Basic of cypress testing using javascript
+Basic of cypress testing using javascript.
+Author - Ankit Jadhav